 NVIDIA CUDA packages reside in Debian’s non-free repositories due to proprietary licensing.
 Before installation, you must enable the contrib and non-free repositories.
 The configuration method differs between Debian versions.

 Debian 13 (Trixie) and Debian 12 (Bookworm) use DEB822 format configuration files.
-Edit the sources file to add the required components:
+The sed command below edits the file in place (see the sed command guide if you want a quick refresher):

 sudo sed -i 's/Components: main/Components: main contrib non-free non-free-firmware/' /etc/apt/sources.list.d/debian.sources